nabitbol/ft_transcendence/README.md

 ### Conception :

-- We started by designing our relationnal database using dbdiagram (more informations about dbdiagram here: https://dbdiagram.io/home)
+- We started by designing our relationnal database using dbdiagram. (more informations about dbdiagram here: https://dbdiagram.io/home)

 ![database image](./assets/notes.assets/project.visualisation.assets/database.png)